Center for the Study of Languages & Cultures (CSLC)

 Course may be repeated.

-CSLC 13002 EAP Academic Writing (2 Credit Hours)
+CSLC 13002 EAP Advanced Academic Writing for the Age of AI (2 Credit Hours)

 This course assists international students in improving their academic writing.
 It incorporates multiple writing assignments with opportunities for individualized feedback.
 These writing activities are based on a diverse collection of disciplinary topics that will further develop students' vocabulary and grammar alongside writing style and usage.
 Students are encouraged to tailor the opportunities provided by the course to their own academic fields.